JacoboGuijar/TPMDB/README.md

 ·The folder where the MOVIES_ONE_LINE is.

 Once you have changed this. you will need to run first the TPMDB_scraper.py, then TPMDB_creator to create the database once all the movie information has been downloaded.
+In case you don't want to run the web scraper, the movies.txt and movies_one_line.txt files contain all the movies from letterboxd up to 06/08/2021.

 Anyway, I think the code has all the explanations one may need to understand it.